 I had so much fun reading this book.
 It is one for teachers to read aloud to their classes!
 It lends itself brilliantly to experimenting with storytelling in the classroom.
 The stories are all familiar, so it is easy for teachers to predict as they read aloud and bring characters to life with ease.

 There’s great accessibility created by the modernity of each piece which creates a gateway for children who possibly did not experience traditional tales in their early years.
-Each chapter takes a tale from the villain’s perspective, for example, chapter two The Stepsisters’ Story is a retelling of Cinderella from the viewpoint of the ugly sisters.
+Each chapter takes a tale from the villain’s perspective; for example, chapter two The Stepsisters’ Story is a retelling of Cinderella from the viewpoint of the ugly sisters.
 Kaye Umansky has a great wit.
-The retellings are very funny and capture the essence of these larger than life characters.
-Stereotypes are challenged and the reader is encouraged to challenge ‘good’ and ‘bad’ but the likable, funny villains and the sickly sweet heroes and heroines.
+The retellings are hilarious and capture the essence of these larger than life characters.
+Stereotypes are challenged, and the reader is encouraged to challenge ‘good’ and ‘bad’ but the likeable, funny villains and the sickly sweet heroes and heroines.